-CORE SUBJECTS NUMBER OF CREDITS
+Core Subjects Number of Credits

-English 4 (English I, II, III, IV)
+English 4 (Eng.
+1,2,3,4)

-Mathematics 4 (Algebra I, Geometry, Algebra II, and one higher level math)
+Math 4 (Alg 1, Geometry, Algebra 2, and a higher math)

-Science 3 (Biology, Chemistry or Physics, and one additional lab science)
+Science 3 (Bio, Chem or Physics, and one additional lab science)

 World History or Geography 1

 US History 1

 US Government 1/2

 Economics 1/2

 Phys.
-Ed and Health 1.5 (Wellness and one additional 1 / 2 credit)
+Ed and PE 1 1⁄2 (wellness and an additional 1⁄2 credit)

 Personal Finance 1/2

 Elective Focus 3

-University Admissions Students must complete two units of the same world language and one unit of Fine / performing arts.
+University Admission 2 units of the same world language and 1 fine art/performing art

-Total 28
+Total 28 credits

-In addition to the requirements above, students must also take the ACT and Civics exam as required by the state.

-- The additional 1⁄2 credit in Physical Ed. may be met by completing a Physical Education course (in addition to Wellness) or by substituting a documented and equivalent time (minimum 65 hours) of physical activity in school sponsored activities such as marching band, JROTC, cheerleading, dance, interscholastic athletics and other areas pre-approved by the board of education. - The elective focus may be CTE (3 courses in the same CTE program area), science and math, humanities, fine arts, AP/IB, or other areas approved by the board of education. - Students not planning to attend a university may waive the units of world language and fine/performing arts to expand their elective focus.
-(Parents and student are required to meet with the counseling office at the school to document their request for a waiver.
+- In addition to the requirements above, students must also take the ACT and Civics exam as required by the state. - The additional 1/2 credit in Physical Ed. may be met by completing a Physical Education course (in addition to Wellness) or by substituting a documented and equivalent time (minimum 65 hours) of physical activity in school sponsored activities such as marching band, JROTC, cheerleading, dance, interscholastic athletics and other areas pre-approved by the board of education. - The elective focus may be CTE (3 courses in the same CTE program area), science and math, humanities, fine arts,AP/IB, or other areas approved by the board of education. - Students not planning to attend a university may waive the units of world language and fine/performing arts to expand their elective focus.
+(Parents and students are required to meet with the counseling office at the school to document their request for a waiver.
 These students are required to have 2 elective focuses.